 We are experiencing delays in the development of the HUFS-owned Songdo Campus due to the requirement for Ministry of Education approval to change its location.
 Associated tax burden due to the delayed development, amounting to 7.9 billion won (US\$5.9 million), is adversely affecting the school's finances.
 Addressing these issues would enable funds to be reallocated for the expansion of scholarships.
 However, students lack access to information on campus development and how the departments will be adjusted.
-We aim to convey student opinions to the Songdo Campus development committee to promote transparency and student involvement.
+We aim to convey student opinions to the Songdo Campus development.
 Currently, our focus is on raising awareness of these Songdo Campus challenges.